View Cart

 Chance Wiesner

-Salem, Oregon's Chance Wiesner is a talented singer and creative songwriter with a flexible, oft-versatile vocal presence which meanders in tone and vibrato from dust-covered Leonard Cohen swagger, to world-weary country lilt, to rainbow-hued Golden Gate Park folk fallout.
+Salem, Oregon's Chance Wiesner is a talented singer and creative songwriter with a flexible, versatile vocal presence which meanders in tone and vibrato from dust-covered swagger, to world-weary country lilt, to rainbow-hued Golden Gate Park folk fallout.
 His debut album Takin' a Chance on Love was released May 4, 2013, and his sophomore solo effort More Sauce For The Lady dropped on Halloween 2019.

 Read more »